Bubsy: The Woolies Strike Back: Reception

-Bubsy: The Woolies Strike Back received "generally unfavorable" reviews from critics, according to review aggregator Metacritic Brian Shea of Game Informer panned the game, calling it "an unnecessary resuscitation".
+Bubsy: The Woolies Strike Back received "generally unfavorable" reviews from critics, according to review aggregator platform Metacritic Brian Shea of Game Informer panned the game, calling it "an unnecessary resuscitation".
 Patrick Hancock of Destructoid questioned why the character of Bubsy was brought back and made note of its retail price of $30 and its release in the same year as other more well-received platformers.
 Heidi Kemps of IGN dismissed the game as "an extremely short and completely forgettable platformer based on nothing but irony and nostalgic notoriety".
 Christian Donlan of Eurogamer wrote "Bubsy's return is more than a little underwhelming".
-Conversely, Jeremy Peeples of Hardcore Gamer said it "may not be perfect, but it’s easily the best Bubsy game ever made."
+Conversely, Jeremy Peeples of Hardcore Gamer said it "may not be perfect, but it's easily the best Bubsy game ever made."
 He found the controls and voice clips in particular a dramatic improvement over previous side-scrollers in the series, though he was disappointed that Bubsy's personality was not brought out in animation and facial expressions as well as it was in the earlier games.
 He also praised the new pounce move and the retention of the glide move.

 The game was a runner-up for the "Worst Game (That We Played)" award at Giant Bombs Game of the Year 2017 Awards.